 The IPCB has assigned aquatic life use designations for each water body within the state of Illinois.
 General Use Waters have the following water quality standards for radioactivity: 100 pCi/L for gross beta, 3.75 pCi/L for combined Ra-226 and Ra-228, and 2 pCi/L for Sr-90.
 There are no General Use Water Quality Standards for gross alpha radioactivity in Illinois.
-The Egan WRP discharges into Salt Creek, the Kirie WRP discharges into Higgins Creek, and the Hanover Park WRP discharges into the West Branch of the Du Page River.
+The John E. Egan WRP discharges into Salt Creek, the James C. Kirie WRP discharges into Higgins Creek, and the Hanover Park WRP discharges into the West Branch of the Du Page River.
 These are the only District WRPs subject to General Use Water Quality Standards.
-The O'Brien and Calumet WRPs discharge into the North Shore Channel and the deep draft portion of the Little Calumet River, respectively, which are Chicago Area Waterway System (CAWS) Aquatic Life Use A (CAWS A) Waters.
+The Terrence J. O'Brien [formerly North Side] and Calumet WRPs discharge into the North Shore Channel and the deep draft portion of the Little Calumet River, respectively, which are Chicago Area Waterway System (CAWS) Aquatic Life Use A (CAWS A) Waters.
 The Stickney and Lemont WRPs discharge into the Chicago Sanitary and Ship Canal, which is designated as a CAWS and Brandon Pool Aquatic Life Use B (CAWS B) Water.
 There are no water quality standards for radioactivity in CAWS A or B Waters.

-The District has monitored the quality of its raw sewage and effluents from all of its WRPs monthly for gross alpha and gross beta radioactivity since 1996.
+The District has monitored the quality of its raw sewage and effluents from all of its WRPs monthly for gross alpha and gross beta radioactivity from 1996 through 2015 and once in August for 2016 and 2017.
 In 2012, the raw sewage and final effluent samples were also analyzed quarterly for Ra-226 and Ra-228 and Sr-90 radioactivity.

-This report presents gross alpha, gross beta, Sr-90, and Ra-226 and Ra-228 radioactivity concentrations in raw sewage influent from the District's seven WRPs collected in August 2016.
-The 2016 radiological monitoring data are compared with the historical alpha and beta data of the last twenty years and radium and strontium data from 2012.
+This report presents gross alpha, gross beta, Sr-90, and Ra-226 and Ra-228 radioactivity concentrations in raw sewage influent from the District's seven WRPs collected in August 2017.
+These 2017 radiological monitoring data are compared with the historical alpha and beta data of the last 21 years and radium and strontium data from 2012 and 2016.